locka99/opcua/README.md

 # Current progress

+Almost phase 1.
+Currently you may connect to a sample-server using anonymous authentication, browse its address space and see the current values.

+## Phase 1

+DONE. discovery service, view / browse service, anonymous authentication

+TODO - user password authentication, multi-part chunking, go back over the implementations of some services looking for omissions, ensure better service status results, some means of associating variables with a closure getter method for refreshing the value.

+NICE TO HAVE - replace hand assembled minimalist node set with generated node set from xml

 ## Phase 0

-DONE - hello / acknowledge / error messages, server config, tcp listener, session loop, basic chunking (1 chunk only at this time), message buffering, binary (de)serialization of fundamental types, open / close secure channel, create / activate session, some request / response handlers such as end point discovery, browse, read, anonymous authentication token, basic address space, standard node types, references, attributes.
+DONE - internal hello / acknowledge / error messages, server config, tcp listener, session loop, basic chunking (1 chunk only at this time), message buffering, binary (de)serialization of fundamental types, open / close secure channel, create / activate session, some request / response handlers such as end point discovery, browse, read, anonymous authentication token, basic address space, standard node types, references, attributes. minimal node set, values

-TODO - default server node set, values, user authentication token

 # OPC UA for Rust?